 Blue Cash Everyday Card from American Express: Best for buying classroom snacks

 Why we picked it: The Blue Cash Everyday® Card from American Express offers 3 percent back at U.S. supermarkets, gas stations, and online retail purchases in the U.S. (up to the first $6,000 in purchases each year then 1 percent) and 1 percent on all other purchases.
 This generous percentage allows you to earn money back when you buy snacks for the classroom or fill up your car with gas.
-Plus you can earn up to $250 (earn 20% back, up to $150 in statement credits, on purchases with PayPal merchants in the first six months of card membership, plus a $100 statement credit after you spend $2,000 in the first six months of card membership), another great way to maximize rewards when back-to-school snack shopping for your new students.
+Plus you can earn a $200 statement credit after you spend $2,000 in purchases in the first six months of card membership, another great way to maximize rewards when back-to-school snack shopping for your new students.

 - Reward dollars earned as statement credit